A Beginning's guide to Understanding Protected Trees

-Trees play an important part in the environment as they provide shade, clean air and aesthetic value to our surroundings.
-However they are not all equal and some carry an additional status of protection, making it illegal to perform any work without permission.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree you’re considering and the steps you have to take to ensure compliance with the law.
-The following article we will guide you through the process of determining whether a tree is safe and exactly what steps you have be doing to make sure you are following the law.
+Trees play an important contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
+However, not all trees are equal and some carry extra protection status, which makes it illegal to carry out any work without obtaining permission.
+If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you have to take to ensure compliance with the legal requirements.
+This article we’ll guide you through the process of discovering whether a tree is secured and the steps you have take to be sure that you comply with the law.

-A protected tree is one that is subject to specific laws and regulations, and it’s illegal to work on a protected tree without obtaining the necessary permissions.
-There are two types of protection that trees might have: preservation and protection orders that are statutory.
+A protected tree is one that has been subjected to certain legal restrictions, and it’s illegal to do work on such a tree without having the appropriate permissions.
+There are two kinds of protection a tree could be protected by - statutory protection and preservation orders.

-Under the law trees are protected by laws and subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.
+Under statutory protection trees are protected under laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place through the secretary of state for the Environment.
-Preservation orders for trees are considered to be of exceptional worth and are therefore protected from all work, which includes felling.
+Preservation orders are similar to TPOs but are put in place by the Secretary of State for the Environment.
+Preservation orders for trees are considered to have an exceptional value and are shielded from any work, including the felling.

-To determine whether trees are protected, you will need to determine if the tree is subject to an TPO or preservation order.
-This can be done by contacting your municipal authority, and asking them to look up their records.
+To determine if trees are protected, you need to check if it is subject to an TPO or preservation orders.
+This can be accomplished by contacting the municipal authority, and asking them to look up their archives.

 TPO search

-To search for an TPO You can reach your local Tree and Woodland officer at your local authority, who will be able to tell you whether the tree is protected.
-They will also be able advise you about the next steps to follow if the tree is protected.
+To find the TPO to locate one, contact the Tree and Woodland officer at the local authority.
+They can inform you whether the tree is in the protection.
+They’ll also be able to advise you on the next steps you should take if the tree is protected.

 Preservation order search

-To search for a preservation order you’ll need to call secretary of state for Environment.
-They will tell you if the tree is protected and will provide the necessary information and guidance.
+In order to search for a preservation permit, you’ll need to call secretary of state for Environment.
+They will be able to tell you whether the tree is protected and provide you with the information you require and direction.

 FAQs: